 A disagreement between momentum and price can be a dangerous situation for traders.
 It can be akin to the goose that lays the golden egg for seasoned traders.
 If you got it and can spot it, you can profit.

-1. Let’s Understand Momentum:
+Let’s Understand Momentum

-All of a sudden, you drop and rise again, seamlessly navigating the circular, puke enticing loop.
-All the while secretly cursing your kids who talked you into this and, the person who invented the ride – they didn’t have your best interests in mind.
+You know the feeling.
+It’s the slow start out of the gate, up to the first hill, then boom, and the first drop happens.
+You start picking up speed, and suddenly, you scale that steep incline without a breeze.
+Suddenly, you drop and rise again, seamlessly navigating the circular, puke-enticing loop.
+All the while secretly cursing your kids who talked you into this and the person who invented the ride – they didn’t have your best interests in mind.

-2. Becoming a Momentum Trader
+Becoming a Momentum Trader

-Now, you’re probably wondering Ali, what does this have to do with trading stocks?
+Now, you’re probably wondering, Ali, what does this have to do with trading stocks?
 Well, a lot.
-Because, if you don’t understand momentum, you can quickly run off the tracks.
+Because if you don’t understand momentum, you can quickly run off the tracks.